ScuolaNormaleSuperiore/wp-pagopa-gateway-cineca/README.md

 - docker exec -it myshop /bin/bash

 To url of the e-commerce is: http://localhost/myshop/ .

+To test the plugin you have to enable it and configure it with the data provided to you by Cineca.

 To log in as Administrator the url is: http://localhost/mio-account/ and the account is: manager / password